Cutting family ties Islam | Fitrah Tawheed

 Generally, a Muslim should not consider cutting ties with his family, but there are exceptions to the rule.
 If you are currently suffering from your family because of their abuse, then you have the right to consider cutting ties in order to protect your health and wellbeing.

 Some people do not deserve permanent access, even if they are your parents, grandparents or children.
-Islam has came with boundaries to protect the people from abuse and injustice.
-Injustice is unacceptable in Islam.
+Islam came with boundaries to protect the people from abuse and injustice.

 Experiencing injustice from family members, whether they are blood relatives or not, can be incredibly painful.